jSherz/things-you-should-learn-in-terraform/README.md

    Follow the instructions in [Install Terraform].

+2. Install the AWS CLI (version 2).

-2. Clone the project
+3. Clone the project

-3. `cd` into the directory of the exercise you want to try.
+4. `cd` into the directory of the exercise you want to try.

-4. Follow the instructions in the `README.md` file.
+5. Follow the instructions in the `README.md` file.

 [Install Terraform]: https://developer.hashicorp.com/terraform/downloads?product_intent=terraform